epfl-cs358/2025fa-SLAMaleykoum/include/esp1/README.md

 - **Process**: Each raw point of 5 bytes is converted into a LiDAR point containing : an angle (in degrees), a distance (in millimeters), a quality (between 0 and 255).
 Then, we put all the points of a "scan" (which corresponds to a 360° turn of the LiDAR) into a `LiDARScan`, which contains each points, the count of the scan and a timestamp to know when the scan has been calculated.

-- **Output**: `LiDARScan` with a maximum of 100 points.
+- **Output**: `LiDARScan` with a maximum of 500 points.

 ## Mapping
 ### The Bayesian Grid :

-The **BayesianOccupancyGrid** class implements a 2D probabilistic occupancy grid used to build a persistent map of the environment from LiDAR data.
+The **BayesianOccupancyGrid** class implements a 2D log-odds occupancy grid for building a persistent map of the environment from LiDAR data on an ESP32.
-Each grid cell stores a log-odds representation of the probability of being occupied, allowing robust incremental updates over time.

-Each cell represents a square area of the world with a given metric resolution (meters per cell) and stores:
-- Low probability → free space
-- High probability → obstacle

-This module is designed to run on an ESP32, with strict memory and performance constraints.
+Each grid cell stores an **int8 log-odds** value, clamped between predefined bounds, representing the belief that the cell is occupied.

 **Bayesian Occupancy Grid Update**
 - **Input**: